NuGet/NuGetDocs/NuGet.Docs/ndocs/Create-Packages/Symbol-Packages.md

 				\AssemblyInfo.cs
 			\MySilverlightExtensions.cs

-## Specifying Symbol Package Contents
+## Referring to files in the nuspec

-A symbol package can be built by conventions, from a folder structured in the way described in the previous section, or its contents can be specified using the `files` section.
-If you wanted to build the example package described previously, you could put this into your nuspec file:
+A symbol package can be built by conventions, from a folder structure as described in the previous section, or by specifying its contents in the `files` section of the manifest.
+For example, to build the package shown in the previous section, use the following in the `.nuspec` file:

     <files>
       <file src="Full\bin\Debug\*.dll" target="lib\net40" />